CreativeSuzi33/CreativeSuzi33/README.md

 - 📫 email: webapps@techie.com

-- by LinkedIn: /company/creativesuzi33
+- by LinkedIn: /in/creativesuzi33
 - by Facebook: @kreativneprodukty
 - by Telegram: t.me/digitalneprodukty

-- I am looking for a job.
+- I am looking for a (part-time) job/paid project.

 Thank you.